 - Costs of moving into long-term care or a nursing home.

-- The importance of downsizing as we go into retirement.
+- The importance of downsizing as we retire.

 - Ensuring that we do all the fun things that we can with our son as older parents

-- Leaving our son enough money to start a life without financial stress.
+- We are leaving our son enough money to start a life without financial stress.

 We believe the most pressing of the questions is what will happen if our health fails.

-The costs of living in a nursing home or long-term care are expensive, even with government assistance.
+Living in a nursing home or long-term care is expensive, even with government assistance.

 Trust me.
-There are many more questions we don’t have answers for because they are in the future.
+We don’t have answers for many more questions because they are in the future.

-All we can do is create a plan by staying debt-free to live our retirement dreams and leave our son a legacy.
+All we can do is create a plan to stay debt-free to live our retirement dreams and leave our son a legacy.

 Retirement Goals For The Two Of Us

-Our retirement dreams are simple, which I believe being debt-free at a young age has groomed us.
+Our retirement dreams are simple, and I believe being debt-free at a young age has groomed us.